knuesel/callisto/src/reading.typ

   panic("invalid result specification: " + repr(result))
 }

+/// Extract outputs from cells specified by 'cell-args'.
-/// Extract the 'outputs' field from cells.
-Can contain multiple outputs per cell.
+/// Can return several outputs per cell.
-/// Output type depends on the 'result' parameter.
-/// - output-type (str | array): Filter outputs on field 'output_type'
+/// - output-type (str | array): The output type(s) to include in the returned array.
+///   The valid types are "display_data", "execute_result", "stream" and "error".
+/// - format (str | array): The format, or order of preference of formats, to
+///   choose in case of "rich" outputs.
+/// - handlers (auto | dict): Handler functions for rendering various data formats
+/// - ignore-wrong-format (bool): Whether outputs without supported format should be
+///   silently ignored.
+/// - stream (str | array): The kind(s) of streams to include in the returned array
-/// - result (str): Choose the return type (type of the array contents↓)
+/// - result (str): Use "value" to return just the outputs themselves, or "dict" to
-///                 See also the final-output function
+///   return for each output a dict with fields 'value', 'cell', 'type' and additional
+///   fields specific to each output type.
-/// -> array of any | (value: any, cell: dict, type: str, metadata: dict, format: str)
+/// -> array of any | array of dict
-/// Remark that type and metadata are on the output level, not the cell level
 #let outputs(
   ..cell-args,
   output-type: "all",